em3ndez/llvm-project-deluge-Fil-C/README.md

 The compiler (clang + LLVM) is covered by LLVM-LICENSE.txt.
 The runtime is covered by PAS-LICENSE.txt (see libpas/LICENSE.txt in the source distribution).
-The libc is covered by MUSL-LICENSE.txt (see projects/yolomusl/COPYRIGHT and projects/usermusl/COPYRIGHT in the source distribution).
-The libc++/libc++abi are covered by LLVM-LICENSE.txt.
+In the case of the classic musl-based Fil-C distribution, the musl libc is covered by MUSL-LICENSE.txt (see projects/yolomusl/COPYRIGHT and projects/usermusl/COPYRIGHT in the source distribution).
+In the case of the /opt/fil distribution, glibc is covered by glibc-LICENSE.txt, and all other included programs are covered by the respective <program-name>-LICENSE.txt files.
+The C++ libraries (libc++/libc++abi) are covered by LLVM-LICENSE.txt.

-You can fetch the compiler, runtime, libc++/libc++abi, and libc (musl) source from https://github.com/pizlonator/fil-c.
-The source distribution also includes many programs that have been ported to Fil-C in the projects/ directory, and they have a variety of licenses.
+You can fetch the source for the compiler, runtime, libc++/libc++abi, libc (musl and glibc), and all included programs from https://github.com/pizlonator/fil-c.
+The source distribution also includes many additional programs that have been ported to Fil-C in the projects/ and pizlix/ directories, and they have a variety of licenses.

 ## Requirements